Jayce and the Wheeled Warriors

 Jayce and the Wheeled Warriors (French: Jayce et les Conquérants de la Lumière) is an animated show which was first broadcast on TF1 on September 9, 1985, on the block Salut les p'tits loups!, and eventually on September 16 in the United States in syndication.
 It was produced by DIC Audiovisuel (originally distributed for syndication by SFM Entertainment) and animated by the Japanese animation studios Sunrise, Shaft, Studio Giants, Studio Look and Swan Production.
-The show, which ran for 65 thirty-minute episodes, was created to support Mattel's Wheeled Warriors toyline.
+The show, which ran for 65 twenty-minute episodes, was created to support Mattel's Wheeled Warriors toyline.
 The show had an ongoing plot which was left unresolved, with no series finale.

+"Thundering across the stars to save the universe from the Monster Minds, Jayce searches for his father to unite the magic root and lead his Lightning League to victory over the changing form of Saw Boss.
+Wheeled Warriors explode into battle - Lightning Strikes!"

+— - opening narration, read by Ernie Anderson.

 The show featured two duelling forces.
-The heroes are humans called the Lightning League who drive white and silver vehicles with assorted weaponry led by a teenager named Jayce.
+The heroes are called the Lightning League, led by a teenager named Jayce who drive white and silver vehicles with assorted weaponry.
 The villains are organic plant-based creatures called the Monster Minds who travel via large green organic vines, which can grow in and across interstellar space, and sprout seeds that grow rapidly into further Monster Minds.
 They are led by the very first of the Monster Minds, Saw Boss.

 Background

 The series was created to accompany the pre-existing line of toys.
 No backstory was given with the toys for the Lightning League and the Monster Minds doing battle, and so distinct characters were created by DIC and Straczynski to allow for a structured story.

 Most of the episodes were written by the French writers Jean Chalopin and Haskell Barkin.
 Writers at DIC also included Larry DiTillio, Barbara Hambly and J. Michael Straczynski.
-Straczynski wrote about a quarter of the episodes attempting, in his words, to "hijack a dopey concept and make it into something more".
+Straczynski wrote about a quarter of the episodes, attempting, in his words, to "hijack a dopey concept and make it into something more".
 Haim Saban and Shuki Levy provided the music for the show.
 Nearly a decade later, it was rerun on USA Network's USA Cartoon Express block from July 3, 1994 to August 25, 1995.

 In the United Kingdom, the series was first screened in some regions on the ITV network in a Sunday early morning slot in 1985, but with not all of the regional franchises having a Sunday morning service at that time, it was moved to Channel 4 where it was broadcast nationally for the first time in 1986.
 The series was subsequently frequently repeated on Sky Channel between 1989 and 1993.
-It was later repeated intermittently in a Friday and Saturday evening slot on the children's television networks Fox Kids and Jetix, between 2001 and 2009.